-In the event that a creditor sues you and successfully gets a judgment, a wage garnishment is one way they can collect.
-A wage garnishment allows your creditor to take part of your employment income.
+If a creditor sues you and successfully gets a judgment, wage garnishment is one way they can collect.
+Wage garnishment allows your creditor to take part of your employment income.
 This is accomplished through a wage garnishment order that the judgment creditor serves on your employer.
 Then, your employer has to withhold money from each paycheck you get and give that money directly to your creditor.
-It most certainly is not an easy position to find yourself in.
+It’s certainly not an easy position to find yourself in.
 The good news is that there are circumstances that let you object to a wage garnishment, otherwise known as grounds for objection to wage garnishment.

 When You Can Object

-There are a handful of circumstances that you could find yourself in that gives you the grounds to object to a wage garnishment.
+There are a handful of circumstances that could give you the grounds to object to wage garnishment.
 Knowing these can go a long way in helping you keep the majority, if not all, of your income.

-An easy objection for you could come about if the creditor did not follow proper procedure.
-Before they are allowed to garnish your wages, they have to complete certain procedures, like providing you with notices and the opportunity to set up a payment plan.
-You can also object if you are already having your wages garnished by another creditor.
-Typically, you can only be garnished by a single creditor at a time so it will not be something you see too often.
-Still, it is enough to raise an objection.
+An easy objection could come about if the creditor didn’t follow proper procedures.
+Before they’re allowed to garnish your wages, they have to complete certain procedures, like providing you with notices and the opportunity to set up a payment plan.
+You can also object if you’re already having your wages garnished by another creditor.
+Typically, you can only be garnished by a single creditor at a time, so it won’t be something you see too often.
+Still, it’s enough to raise an objection.

-You can also object to a wage garnishment if a creditor is taking more than is allowed under wage exemption laws.
+You can also object to wage garnishment if a creditor is taking more than allowed under wage exemption laws.
 There are laws in place at both the federal and state level that lets you keep a certain amount of your income, keeping it free from creditors.
-Just know that you have to claim your exemptions in order to prevent a creditor from taking more than what is allowed.
-You should consult with an attorney to learn about your state’s specific wage garnishment laws and exemptions that are available to you.
+Just know that you have to claim your exemptions in order to prevent a creditor from taking more than what’s allowed.
+You should consult with an attorney to learn about your state’s specific wage garnishment laws and exemptions available to you.